 Are you planning a Walt Disney World vacation and not sure where to stay?
 Start with our Disney World Hotel Reviews for a brief overview of each and every resort.
 From there, you can further research the resorts that most interest you.

 If you’re planning a meal, you might enjoy our entire list of Disney restaurant reviews.
 Some of our most popular articles include our Disney World character dining guide and our list of the best Disney Springs restaurants.
 We keep those articles updated regularly to provide the latest news.

 So now that you know a little more about the most expensive resort at Disney World, do you think it’s worth the price?
-Leave a comment below and share your thoughts.
-Have you stayed at the Grand Floridian before?
-Did you find the expense reasonable for the amenities?
+Leave us a comment and share your thoughts.
+Have you stayed at the Grand Floridian?
+Is this on your bucket list?